NovemLinguae/NovemBot/readme.md

 2) Download the repo.

-3) To run the bot in read only mode, in your browser, visit https://localhost/NovemBotTask1/src/index.php.
+3) To run the bot in **read only mode**, in your browser, visit https://localhost/NovemBotTask1/src/index.php.
 Adjust path depending on where XAMPP is pointed.

-4) To run the bot in read-write mode, copy paste src/config-sample.php to src/config.php, then enter a Wikipedia account's username and password.
+4) To run the bot in **read-write mode**, copy paste src/config-sample.php to src/config.php, then enter a Wikipedia account's username and password.
 Also set an http password.
 Then visit https://localhost/NovemBotTask1/src/index.php?password=yourHTTPPassword

 #### Tests